joachimvh/tension.js/README.md

 The maximum amount of steps that the reasoner should execute can be set using the CLI.
 The three blocks are called "simplify", "bind", and "overlap".

-By default, the reasoner will keep going until it really can't find anything new.
+By default, the reasoner will keep going until it really can't find anything new, or it solves an answer surface.
-The `--answer` option can be used to make sure the reasoner stops when it can fulfill the contents of the answer surface.

 ### Simplify